wxt-dev/wxt/docs/guide/essentials/config/auto-imports.md

 - `<srcDir>/hooks/*`
 - `<srcDir>/utils/*`

-All named and default exports from files in these directories are available anywhere else in your project without having to import them.
+All named and default exports from files in these directories are available everywhere else in your project without having to import them.

-### TypeScript
+## TypeScript

 For TypeScript and your editor to recognize auto-imported variables, you need to run the [`wxt prepare` command](/api/cli/wxt-prepare).